TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 encodings.
 Correspondingly, layer 7 includes the weights for the layer norm and linear classifier on top of the student model, which are initialized randomly and can be assigned a higher learning rate than the other layers.

-For all hyperparameters used on the downstream tasks, see (TODO: cite hyperparameters).
+For all hyperparameters used on the downstream tasks, see @distil_data2vec2_imagenet_finetuning_hyperparameters.

 The results, displayed in @distil_d2v2_imagenet_results and @distil_d2v2_cifar_results, show that while the student model is not able to outperform the teacher model (Data2Vec2),